-Whether you were born here, grew up here or just moved to our often eccentric and charming city, you may think you know Amman pretty well.
+Whether you were born here, grew up here or just moved to our often eccentric and charming country, you may think you know it pretty well.
 No matter which of the three types of people you may be though, we bet there’s at least one thing you’ll be surprised to find out from our list!

 1. Did you know that Amman has a club for your pets?